bulgantamiri/fibostackclient/doc/source/cli/man/openstack.rst

 Command Actions
 ---------------

-The actions used by OpenStackClient are defined with specific meaning to provide a consistent behavior for each object.
+The actions used by fibostackClient are defined with specific meaning to provide a consistent behavior for each object.
 Some actions have logical opposite actions, and those pairs will always match for any object that uses them.

 CLOUD CONFIGURATION
 ===================

-Working with multiple clouds can be simplified by keeping the configuration information for those clouds in a local file.  :program:`openstack` supports using a ``clouds.yaml`` configuration file.
+Working with multiple clouds can be simplified by keeping the configuration information for those clouds in a local file.  :program:`fibostack` supports using a ``clouds.yaml`` configuration file.

 Config Files
 ------------

-:program:`openstack` will look for a file called clouds.yaml in the following
+:program:`fibostack` will look for a file called clouds.yaml in the following
 locations:

 * Current Directory
-* ~/.config/openstack
+* ~/.config/fibostack
-* /etc/openstack
+* /etc/fibostack

 The first file found wins.

-The keys match the :program:`openstack` global options but without the ``--os-`` prefix:
+The keys match the :program:`fibostack` global options but without the ``--os-`` prefix:

 ::